TodePond/DreamBerd/README.md

 }
 ```

-**Warning:** As you know, `class` is already a keyword in DreamBerd 2, so you can't use it within WWPSMDFOSAJLUAAHNIAVWX.
+**Warning:** As you know, `class` is already a keyword in DreamBerd 2, so you can't use it within DB2X.

 ```java
 funct App() => {